KlaudiuszB5528/Portfolio_v2/content/posts/storybook-component-config/index.md

 # Introduction

-To create customizable components using [Storybook](https://storybook.js.org/) with [Tailwind](https://tailwindcss.com/) you can prepare predefined variants and and apply appropriate classes based on the passed props.<br> While the Storybook documentation suggests using a function with a switch statement to return the necessary classes, there's a more elegant approach.<br>
+To create customizable components using [Storybook](https://storybook.js.org/) with [Tailwind](https://tailwindcss.com/) you can prepare predefined variants and apply appropriate classes based on the passed props.<br> While the Storybook documentation suggests using a function with a switch statement to return the necessary classes, there's a more elegant approach.<br>
 I prefer utilizing Maps to store classes and subsequently applying them within a function to ensure the correct classes are returned.<br> Here's a simple example illustrating this approach with a Button component::

 ```javascript:title=src/stories/Button.tsx